fjudith/cloud-native-isometric-icons/README.md

-# Cloud Native isometric asset
+# Cloud Native isometric icons

 Talking about Cloud Native and Continous delevery concepts can be challenging when the time come to talk to non-technical people.
 We beleive that using isometry helps to handle the various dimensions of distributed systems, espectially those running in Kubernetes.